typesense/typesense-website/docs-site/content/0.22.0/api/README.md

 ### Deprecations / behavior changes

+- Once you upgrade your Typesense server to `v0.22`, the data directory cannot be used with `v0.21.0` binary again.
+So, please take a snapshot/backup of the data directory before upgrading.
 - The `drop_tokens_threshold` and `typo_tokens_threshold` now default to a value of `1`.
   If you were relying on the earlier defaults (`10` and `100` respectively), please set these parameters explicitly.
 - Minimum word length for 1-char typo correction has been increased to 4.